Vanaila DigitalVANAILA · SINCE 2018

 Email Follow-Ups

 Set up automated sequences that send after someone fills out your contact form.
-A simple 3-email sequence (thank you → value add → soft CTA) can run without you touching it.
+A simple 3-email sequence (thank you → value add → soft call-to-action) runs without you touching it — and most of your competitors never send a second follow-up at all.
+The business that follows up wins by default.

 Invoice Generation